Maha Haddioui

 Maha Haddioui (ماها الحديوي; born 15 May 1988) is a Moroccan professional golfer who plays on the Ladies European Tour.
 She is the first Arab with playing privileges on the Ladies European Tour.

 She attended Lynn University, where she was the top-ranked golfer in NCAA Division II.

 Haddioui qualified for the 2016 Summer Olympics.
 At the Olympics, she finished in last place.

-Haddioui also qualified for the 2020 Summer Olympics, during which she scored a hole-in-one, but finished tied for 43rd place at one over par.
+Haddioui also qualified for the 2020 Summer Olympics, where she scored a hole-in-one, but finished tied for 43rd place at one over par.